The war with body fat

 Although not strictly a science book, the facts are nicely woven into the narrative and there are plenty of references.
 It is a highly readable and engaging account of someone’s search for the truth about fat.

-Pharmacists will enjoy this book and become more aware of the strategies used by our fat when it is survival is threatened.
+Pharmacists will enjoy this book and become more aware of the strategies used by our fat when its survival is threatened.
 We clearly need to do something to address the global obesity epidemic, because simply repeating the mantra “eat less and exercise more” is not effective.

 Citation: The Pharmaceutical Journal DOI: 10.1211/PJ.2017.20202562